Protomancer/Note-Taker/README.md

 -This is a homework project for UofA Coding boot camp.

--It is built to take notes using start code given and server.js code that I have built with assistance from my teachers and tutors and a great deal more time than I would like to admit.

 -This app allows you to take down notes, save them and delete them in a simple and easy to use manner.

 -In making this app work I have learned a great deal about routing C.R.U.D